wernerpyke/pyxel/docs/pyke_pyxel_API.md

 def clone()
 ```

-Return a shallow copy of this Coord (same grid location and size).
+Return a shallow copy of this coord (same grid location and size).

 <a id="pyke_pyxel._base_types.coord.clone_by"></a>